stratumn/agent/packages/agent-js/README.md

 - `didCreateLink(link)`
 is called whenever a link has been created by a transition function.
 It takes the new link as an argument.
 It should be updated in-place.

-- `didCreateSegment(segment)`
-is called whenever a new segment has been computed from a new link.
-It take the new segment as an argument.
-It should be updated in-place.
-At this point the `linkHash` has already been computed so the `link` part should *not* be updated.
-Should it be the case sanity checks on the segment would fail.

 - `filterSegment(segment)`
 is called when segments are retrieved by the agent from the underlying storage.
 It should return `true` if the plugins accepts the segment, `false` otherwise.
 Filters are applied sequentially in the reverse order they are defined.